Jobert8/2jointsProject/README.md

 * Max Iterations: 10

 After clicking "CalculateBisectionMethod," the program will display the root and the calculation details in the table.

+## 4 Pillars Of Object-Oriented Programming we Implemented
+* Encapsulation - In this project, the provided classes such as Mainframe, SimpleCalculator, BisectionMethodCalculator, and FalsePositionMethodCalculator encapsulate their data and methods, providing a clear interface for ineracting with thier functionality
+* Abstraction - In our code, class represents a specific components of the numerical computation tool, abstracting away the implementation details and exposing only the necessary methods and interfaces for interaction.
+* Inheritance - this pillar is not directly inherit by another classes but they are associated with the mainframe class.
+They recieve a reference to the mainframe instance in thier constructors, enabling them to interact with mainfram class.
+But surely, by extending Jframe, the mainframe class inherit all properties and methods of the Jframe class.
+* polymorphism - Both BisectionMethodCalculator and FalsepositionCalculator allows instances to be treated uniformly as Calculator objects.
+The Mainframe class can interact with  tihs calculator objects without needing to know thier specific types, promoting flexible code reuse.